 The "Time to Serve" program is designed to help new students learn about service while helping and getting to know their community and becoming better acquainted with one another.
 The project began in the fall of 2000 with 10 projects and about 100 participants, and had grown to 24 projects and 300 students a year later.
 In October 2001, "Time to Serve" 2000 received a 2001 Distinguished Service Award from Keep Michigan Beautiful Inc. during the group's annual conference.

 Hope students volunteer in a variety of ways throughout the school year.
-In addition to "Time to Serve," the two most visible efforts on campus are the "Dance Marathon" charitable fund-raiser held on behalf of DeVos Children's Hospital of Grand Rapids and the spring break mission and service trip program, both of which involve hundreds of students annually.
+In addition to "Time to Serve," two prominent efforts on campus are the "Dance Marathon" charitable fund-raiser held on behalf of Helen DeVos Children's Hospital of Grand Rapids and the spring break mission and service trip program, both of which involve hundreds of students annually.